hplt-project/ia-download/README.md

 ia configure
 ```

-ia-downloads.sh downloads the given crawl, making as many attempts as required to download all files successfully:
+Usage:
 ```bash
 bash ia-download.sh <CRAWL> <DOWNLOAD_DIR> <LOG_DIR> <NTHREADS> <CREDENTIALS_FILE>
 ```
+downloads the given CRAWL to DOWNLOAD_DIR/CRAWL in NTHREADS parallel threads, making as many attempts as required to download all files successfully.
+Logs are writtent to LOG_DIR/CRAWL.
+User credentials are taken from CREDENTIALS_FILE.

 E.g.: